streamingfast/substreams/docs/developer-guide/running-substreams.md

 - Forward parallel execution is enabled in production mode and disabled in development mode.
 - The time required to reach the first byte in development mode is faster than in production mode.

-Specific attributes of development modes include:
+Specific attributes of development mode include:

 - The client will receive all of the executed module's logs.
 - It's possible to request specific store snapshots in the execution tree.